 Our Advisory Service is designed to help those families who are already paying for care.

-If we think you are eligible for Funding (from the information provided to us in the Questionnaire or after we’ve carried out our Checklist Review Service), our experienced team of nurses will act as your advocates, representing you through the Checklist, Full assessment and Appeals process if necessary, to secure your Funding.
+If we think you are eligible for Funding (from the information provided to us in the Questionnaire or after we’ve carried out our Clinical Review Service), our experienced team of nurses will act as your advocates, representing you through the Checklist, Full assessment and Appeals process if necessary, to secure your Funding.

 To find out more about our Advisory Service, speak to one of our friendly solicitors now for a FREE INITIAL ASSESSMENT.